solstice333/DjPlug/README.md

 /ban <username> - bans the user from the room permanently (or until his name is removed from the ban list through the GUI)

+/rmst <username> - removes user with username from staff

 /clear - clears the chat history

 /cap # - limits the number of avatars to be rendered (replace # with 1 - 200)